A family food culture program

 Phase 4 · Ages 12 to 18

-Full meal planning, budgeting, connecting food to health and identity.
+Full meal planning, independent cooking, connecting food to identity.

 Minimal guidance